A Geometric Characterization of Observability in Inertial Parameter Identification: Extensions for Open-Chain Systems

 As a result, the span

-can be seen as the smallest set containing ${\rm Range}(\vV)$ that is invariant under each $(\vphi_{i,k} \times)$.
-This set is equivalent to the controllable subspace of a switched linear system \citep{Sun02} with pairs $\{\, (\,(\vphi_{i,k} \times), \vV\,) \,\}_{k=1}^{n_{d_i}}$.
+can be seen as the smallest set containing ${\rm Range}(\XM{i}{p(i)}(\bzero)\, \vV)$ that is invariant under each $(\vphi_{i,k} \times)$.
+This set is equivalent to the controllable subspace of a switched linear system \citep{Sun02} with pairs $\{\, (\,(\vphi_{i,k} \times), \XM{i}{p(i)}(\bzero) \,\vV\,) \,\}_{k=1}^{n_{d_i}}$.
 If the controllability matrix in Lemma~\ref{corollary:velocityProp} is replaced by a matrix whose range equals the switched controllable subspace of these pairs, then Lemma~\ref{corollary:velocityProp} holds more generally.
-Likewise, observability conditions in Lemma~\ref{lemma:obs} generalize to multi-DoF joints using observability for switched linear systems.
+The conditions in Lemma~\ref{lemma:obs} generalize to multi-DoF joints in a similar manner.
+With these developments, Algorithm~\ref{alg:RPNA_multi_dof} provides a modification to the RPNA for open-chain systems with multi-DoF joints.
+The algorithm relies on an updated definition of the matrix $\vM(\vV,\vPhi)$ as: